 Review your family's health care needs

 It's important to think about you and your family's health care needs.
-Some families may need coverage for ongoing or long-term health conditions and others may need coverage "just in case".
+Some families may need coverage for ongoing or long-term health conditions and others may need coverage 'just in case'.
 There are many different plans available, each tailored for different needs.
 It's important to select a plan that matches your family's requirements.

 Look at different health plan options

-Make sure that you look through all the plans offered to ensure that you are choosing the plan that meets your financial and health needs.
-Learn more about Marketplace metal levels.
+Make sure to look through all the plans offered to ensure you're choosing the plan that meets your financial and health care needs.
+The lowest premium isn't always the best value.
+Be sure to review the additional benefits, deductibles and coinsurance, along with the monthly premium.

 Check your eligibility for monthly savings